 The “Treat Yo’self”: Spend a portion of it, guilt-free

 Even before I had done the work to outline what my goals were, or when I wanted to achieve them by, I was pretty good with handling my tax return.
-I’d usually put about 90% of it back into some kind of savings account, even if I didn’t have much direction for it.
+I’d usually put about 90% of it back into some kind of financial goal, even if I didn’t have much direction for it.

 But notice how I said 90%, not 100%?